 Solano County is uniquely positioned in the center of two distinct geographic and economic regions - the Bay Area and Sacramento Valley.
 As the "heart" of the larger "mega-region", Solano's sustainable land use and transportation projects are critical.
-The Solano Transportation for Sustainable Communities (TSC) Plan serves as a mechanism to enhance livability primarily through collaboration with local cities and the County of Solano.
-Through this collaboration and partnership, the TSC Plan will assist with planning and implementation of key transportation infrastructure projects that support sustainable land use development.
+The PDA Investment and Growth Strategy serves as a mechanism to enhance livability primarily through collaboration with local cities and the County of Solano.
+Through this collaboration and partnership, the PDA Strategy will assist with planning and implementation of key transportation infrastructure projects that support sustainable land use development.